RainMaker1707/C2_prompt/README.md

 # C2_prompt
 This repository contains documents, scripts and textual prompt to make a GPT4 prompt able to detect C2 frameworks infection and provide appropriate defense rules against this threat

 ## Today
-Labelize new files (beacons / safe).
-Works on prompt V3 which will use csv packets dissection from wireshark.
+- Works on prompt V3 which will use csv packets dissection from wireshark.

 ## TODO
-PromptV3.1 using plain text packets dissection from wireshark.\
+- PromptV3.1 using plain text packets dissection from wireshark.\
-Compare the prompt V3 and V3.1 to understand how data format affect the prompt result.\
+- Compare the prompt V3 and V3.1 to understand how data format affect the prompt result.\
-Improve user file analyzes.\
+- Improve user file analyzes.\
-Reverse engineer some detection prompt already made to understand the prompt logic implemented.
+- Reverse engineer some detection prompt already made to understand the prompt logic implemented.